-While everyone is now used to a bald-headed African-American Samuel L. Jackson as Nick Fury (and where the Marvel comic-book universe has even been retconned to fit this), the Nick Fury we have here resembles more the way the comic-book character looked like back in 1998 as a Caucasian with full head of hair and an eye patch.
+While everyone is now used to a bald-headed African-American Samuel L. Jackson as Nick Fury (and where the Marvel comic-book universe has even been retconned to fit this look), the Nick Fury we have here resembles more the way the comic-book character looked like back in 1998 as a Caucasian with full head of hair and an eye patch.
 The role is cast with David Hasselhoff, in a career lull following the heydays of Knight Rider (1982-6) and Baywatch (1989-2000) and just before the troughs of self-parody he descended to in the likes of Hop (2011) and Piranha 3DD (2012).
 There are marked differences between the two characterisations Samuel L. Jackson is tough as nails but in charge of a fighting unit; here David Hasselhoff is a tough but individualistic outsider who is grudgingly brought back into the organisation as a field agent where he is determined to flaunt authority and do everything his way.

 I enjoyed Nick Fury, Agent of Shield more than I was expecting to, certainly more than the reputation it has around the web.
 One of the reasons for this is the script from David S. Goyer who has subsequently become the Go To man when it comes to adapting comic-books to the screen with the likes of the Blade and Ghost Rider films, Christopher Nolans Dark Knight trilogy and Man of Steel (2013).
 (See below for Goyers other genre credits).
 Goyer delivers a decidedly tongue-in-cheek script.
 David Hasselhoff gets right into the spirit and plays Fury as a perfectly larger-than-life figure.
 The lines throughout are side-splitting as Neil Roberts flies in to recruit him, Hasselhoff rejects the offer: Why dont you get back in your blow-dryer and get the hell out of my afternoon sun.
 Or greeting his tightass boss Tom McBeath: People like you stick to the bowl no matter how many times you flush.
 Upon being diagnosed with having been poisoned by a rare Colombian tree frog, his immediate question is: How long do I have before Kermit bites the big one?
 At the end, someone comments I thought you were dead, to which Hasselhoffs perfect reply is I was.
 But I got better.